Vanaub22/ResponsiveWebDesignCourse_FreeCodeCamp/README.md

  - Click here to view my [FreeCodeCamp Profile](https://www.freecodecamp.org/Vanaub22)
  - Click here to view my Responsive Web Design [Course Completion Certificate](https://www.freecodecamp.org/certification/Vanaub22/responsive-web-design)

  *My Certification Projects are quite entry-level in terms of design.
-However, they satisfy all the criteria to be eligible for the certificate.*
+However, they satisfy all the conditions to be eligible for the certificate.*